-This animation describes how citizen observations can document the impact of climate change on plants and animals.
-It introduces the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.
+These slide sets (one for the Eastern US and one for the Western US) describe how citizen observations can document the impact of climate change on plants and animals.
+They introduce the topic of phenology and data collection, the impact of climate change on phenology, and how individuals can become citizen scientists.

 These graphs show carbon dioxide measurements at the Mauna Loa Observatory, Hawaii.
 The graphs display recent measurements as well as historical long term measurements.
-The related website summarizes in graphs the recent monthly CO2, the full CO2 Record, the annual Mean CO2 Growth Rate, and gives links to detailed CO2 data for this location, which is one of the most important CO2 sites in the world.
+The related website summarizes in graphs the recent monthly CO2, the full CO2 Record, the annual Mean CO2 Growth Rate, and gives links to detailed CO2 data for this location, which is one of the most important CO2 tracking sites in the world.

-Teaching Climate: This is the first of three short videos showcasing the dramatic changes in Alaska's marine ecosystems through interviews with scientists and Alaska Natives.
+This is the first of three short videos showcasing the dramatic changes in Alaska's marine ecosystems.
 This introduction to the impacts of climate change in Alaska includes interviews with Alaska Natives, commentary by scientists, and footage from Alaska's Arctic.